Niharikaareddi/s3bucket/README.md

 # s3bucket_and_EC2 instance
 1. The following steps define the execution process:
 2. Step 1: Create an EC2 instance and S3 bucket.
-3. Step 2: Go to IAM and attach S3 full access to the role and then finally assign this role to the created EC2 instance.
+3. Step 2: Go to IAM and attach S3 full access policy to the role and then finally assign this role to the created EC2 instance.
-4. Step 3: SSH and perform the actions to check the connectivity between EC2 instance and S3 bucket, create files and upload them to the S3  bucket and also transfer to EC2 instance.
+4. Step 3: SSH and perform the actions to check the connectivity between the EC2 instance and the S3 bucket, create files and upload them to the S3  bucket, and also transfer to the EC2 instance.
 Commands:
   1. sudo apt update
   2. sudo apt install awscli